 Within three months of adopting Roger, our girl was walking; then running after her canine companion.
 A few years later we adopted a second dog, Maya.
 We even had a pretend dog wedding.
 No seriously.
 You can witness the Bow Wow Vows here.

-It takes some people a lifetime to discover their passion, but it seems Avery may have found hers from the start.
+It takes some people a lifetime to discover their passion, but it seems my daughter may have found hers from the start.

 Will Avery become a veterinarian like her aunt or her brother** one day?
 Probably not.
 But a veterinary assistant, a pet groomer, professional dog walker, a pet store manager or a animal rescue worker…why not?